baumrasen/TcPlugin.Inloox11Content/README.md

 ## How to build

 It uses the **[TcBuild](https://github.com/ficnar/TcBuild)** nuget package to build a Plugin that can be used with Total Commander.
+The installpackage will be in directory ContentInloox11\bin\Release\out\.

 ## Enable Trace logging